Understanding Florida’s Hit and Run Laws

 In cases where the accident resulted in injury or death to any involved party, the individual must also render reasonable assistance to the injured party, in addition to providing identifying information.

 For accidents where only property is damaged, leaving the scene is classified as a second degree misdemeanor, with a potential sentence of 60 days in jail and/ or a fine up to $500.

 For accidents where a party is injured, leaving the scene is classified as a third degree felony, with a potential penalty of up to five year in prison and/or a fine up to $5,000.

 For accidents that resulted in death to an involved party, leaving the scene is classified as a first degree felony, with a minimum sentence of 21 months in jail, up to a possible maximum of 30 years.

 Defending a Hit and Run Case

-When faced with a hit and run accusation, your attorney may employ a variety of methods to create a viable criminal defense.
+When faced with a hit and run accusation, your lawyer may employ a variety of methods to create a viable criminal defense.
 Knowledge is an essential element to Florida’s hit and run statutes.
-An experienced attorney may argue that you were not aware that an accident occurred.
+An experienced lawyer may argue that you were not aware that an accident occurred.
 He may also assert that you had no knowledge of the damage or resulting injuries.

 If you are facing hit and run charges in a Florida court, contact the Miami lawyers Ratzan & Faccidomo, LLC at (305) 330-3905 for a free and confidential consultation.
 Our experienced professionals can provide you with the aggressive defense your case deserves.